browserengineering/book/book/scripts.md

 Forms allow our web browser to run dynamic web applications like that guest book.
 But form-based web applications require page loads every time you do anything, and fell out of favor in the early 2000s.
-What took their place are JavaScript-enhanced web applications, which can respond to user input modify the pages dynamically, without reloads.
+What took their place are JavaScript-enhanced web applications, which can respond to user input and update pages dynamically, without reloads.
 Let's add support for that to our toy web browser.

 Installing DukPy